anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Proverbs 3.13-18** says that wisdom is better than silver and gold.
 * **Psalm 119.65-72** says that God's law is 'dearer to me than a hoard of gold and silver'.
-* **2 Corinthians 4.1-6** has several possible connections with Matthew: renouncing 'shameful things', the 'open statement of the truth' (in writing his Gospel), light shining into Matthew's heart.
+* **2 Corinthians 4.1-6** (see BCP) has several possible connections with Matthew: renouncing 'shameful things', the 'open statement of the truth' (in writing his Gospel), light shining into Matthew's heart.
-* **Matthew 9.9-13** tells of Jesus calling Matthew the tax-collector to follow him, and of Jesus eating with 'tax-collectors and sinners'.
+* **Matthew 9.9-13** (see BCP) tells of Jesus calling Matthew the tax-collector to follow him, and of Jesus eating with 'tax-collectors and sinners'.

 ## Michael and All Angels (29 September)